mxstbr/mxstbr.github.io/_posts/2016-11-30-styled-components-magic-explained.md

 ---
 published: true
 hidden: true
-title: The magic that makes 💅 styled-components work
+title: The magic behind 💅 styled-components
 tags: styling react styled-components
+custom_excerpt: Never seen that magic backtick styled.div`` notation?
+It's actually just JavaScript, no fancy transpiler needed!
+What that is, how it works and what it does?
+Let's find out!
 ---

 If you've never seen [`styled-components`](https://styled-components.com) before, this is what a styled React component looks like: